-I am a little hesitant to criticize Wilson too much on this play.
-Normally, when playing zone, you would not carry a receiver as far as Wilson did.
+I am a little hesitant to criticize linebacker Vince Williams too much on this play.
+Normally, when playing zone, you would not carry a receiver as far as Williams did.
 If he carries the receiver the normal 12-15 yards, he would've been able to converge on the running back.
 But A.J.
 Green is the receiver on the bottom of the formation.
 Therefore, Ryan Clark may be favoring Green more, and thus Wilson may have been instructed to carry a vertical threat further while playing zone.
 If that is the case, Gruden may have seen it and designed this play to exploit it.

 However, I can't figure out why the Steelers do not have a flat defender once Troy Polamalu goes in motion.
 It makes no sense.
 The Steelers have two flat defenders toward the boundary (Polamalu and Woodley) and no flat defender to the field.
 Without a threat to his zone, the flat defender would get immediate depth and would have been in position to assist on this play.

 The next play is another example a combination of small errors leading to a poor play.